alpinejs/alpine/README.md

 <div>
 ```

-Since both elements are nested under `div`, this won't work.
-The `custom-event` is dispatched from the `button` and will propagate to its ancestor, the `div`.
+> This won't work because when `custom-event` is dispatched, it'll propagate to its common ancestor, the `div`.

-**Dispatching to components**
+**Dispatching to Components**

-You can take advantage of the previous technique to make your components talk to each other:
+You can also take advantage of the previous technique to make your components talk to each other:

 **Example:**